jochenruland/Ethereum_tutorial_and_reading_list/Lists/999_CreateNFTCollection.md

 Example of simple smart contract [here](./999_CreateNFTCollection_simple.sol) <br>
 A more sophisticated preset by openzeppelin can be found [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/presets/ERC721PresetMinterPauserAutoId.sol)

+### Deploy contract and mint token
+Deploy to Rinkeby testnet or to mainnet

 ### Check on opensea under your account (the one who minted the NFT)
 Opensea on Rinkeby testnet `https://testnets.opensea.io/ `